Christmas in France - Destinations to Visit in France at Christmas - French Christmas Traditions © French Moments

 Why is Christmas important in France?

-Christmas is a big event for the nation which is diversely celebrated whether you are in Paris, in Normandy or in Provence.
+Christmas is a big event for the nation and is diversely celebrated, whether in Paris, Normandy, or Provence.

 • People in the Alsace region festoon their homes with elaborate Christmas decorations.